-RURAL Visit to Palghar District 2023 - 18th April 2023 to 20th April 2023
+Rural Visit to Palghar District 2023

-Social work students' rural field visit had been organised to AROHAN, a field action project of college of Nirmala Niketan, Mokhada and BAIF Organisation in Jawhar and Mokhada talukas in Palghar district.
+Social work students' rural field visit had been organized to AROHAN, a field action project of college of Nirmala Niketan, Mokhada and BAIF Organization in Jawhar and Mokhada talukas in Palghar district.
 The students team visited their respective field area/ villages from 18th April 2023 to 20th April 2023 as a part of rural visit.
 The objective of this visit is to understand issues of rural/ tribal communities and get an exposure in this field.
-AROHAN and BAIF Organisations work on the issues of rural development, livelihood, employment generation, soil and water conservation and various tribal issues.
-The details for the same are as follows:
+AROHAN and BAIF Organizations work on the issues of rural development, livelihood, employment generation, soil and water conservation and various tribal issues.

+the details for the same are as follows: